-- 30. The cost of the police payable under sections 6,7,22 and 29 of this Ordinance shall be cost of police shall are the salary drawn by even Inspector, Sub-Inspector, Sergeant, or Constable, plus twenty per centum for headquarter reserve, leave, drill, sickness, c, and eight per centum for pension, and the certificate of the Inspector-General of Police shall be conclusive evidence of the correctness of all charges made in pursuance of this section. - 31.
-For the purposes of creating a fund from which the expenses of the police payable by each town not created a Municipality are to be defrayed, a tax shall be payable on the thirtyfirst day of March, on the thirtieth day of June, on the thirtieth day of September, and on the thirty-first day of December, in every year, for the quarter ending on the said days respectively, on all houses and buildings of every description, and on all lands and tenements whatsoever, within every such town, to an amount equal to such percentage on the bona fide annual value of such houses, buildings, lands, and tenements, as the Minister shall by Order from time to time appoint, except in cases where such amount shall fall below the sum of twenty-four cents per quarter, in all which excepted cases twenty-four cents per quarter shall be assessed and payable :
+Fixed rates 30.
+The cost of the police payable under sections 6,7,22 and 29 of this Ordinance shall be the salary drawn by even Inspector, recovery of Sub-Inspector, Sergeant, or Constable, plus twenty per centum for headquarter reserve, leave, drill, sickness, c, and eight per centum for pension, and the certificate of the Inspector-General of Police shall be conclusive evidence of the correctness of all charges made in pursuance of this section.

+Tax to be 31.
+For the purposes of creating a fund from which the expenses levied for of the police payable by each town not created a Municipality are maintenance to be defrayed, a tax shall be payable on the thirty-first day of of police.
+March, on the thirtieth day of June, on the thirtieth day of

+March, on the thirtieth day of June, on the thirtieth day of September, and on the thirty-first day of December, in every year, for the quarter ending on the said days respectively, on all houses and buildings of every description, and on all lands and tenements whatsoever, within every such town, to an amount equal to such percentage on the bona fide annual value of such houses, buildings, lands, and tenements, as the Minister shall by Order from time to time appoint, except in cases where such amount shall fall below the sum of twenty-four cents per quarter, in all which excepted cases twenty-four cents per quarter shall be assessed and payable:

 Provision for apportionment of expenses of police force between town and adjoining district.

 Provided that such tax shall not in the aggregate exceed the sum necessary for the maintenance of the force in such town, except as aforesaid, and which sum it shall be lawful for the Minister from time to time to determine and appoint;